Smoky Pulled Pork, without a smoker

 Here’s to delicious food that cooks on its own, slow cooker style.
 Enjoy!

-Using paper towels, dry pork.
+- Using paper towels, dry pork on all sides to remove all excess moisture.
 Press dry rub generously onto pork, on all sides.
 Wrap pork tightly in double foil and let sit overnight in fridge.

-Remove foil from pork and set evenly in slow cooker.
-Pour in 2 cups cola or root beer and 3 T liquid smoke.
+- Remove foil from pork and set evenly in slow cooker.
+Pour in 2 cups cola or root beer and 3 TB liquid smoke.
 Add 1/4 cup water.
 Cover slow cooker and cook on low for about 10 hours.